Registration Renewal in Alabama

 Keep your renewal receipt until you receive your new license plate stickers and registration in the mail.
 This will serve as your temporary proof of registration.

-Contact your local Tag and Title Office if you do not receive your registration materials within 7 business days.
+Contact your local Tag and Title Office to check the status of your order if you do not receive your registration materials within a reasonable time.

 - Make sure everything on your notice is correct and follow the directions on your notice for completing your renewal.